 Also, unlike their hosted counterparts, integrated gateways put the burden of data security on your business.
 They require some technical expertise to manage, so if you aren’t at least somewhat skilled at computer programming, you may need to hire a programmer to set up and maintain your payment gateway.

 It’s important to choose the right payment gateway for your business.
 Again, if your customers don’t feel that their payment information is secure, or if they run into difficulties during the order process, they’re likely to abandon their carts and take their business elsewhere.

-For example, you could set your gateway filter to deny all transactions with AVS mismatches (billing addresses that don’t match the addresses on file with the credit card company).
-You could also set your gateway filters to deny all transactions with CVV mismatches (when the card verification value, the three- or four-digit security code entered, doesn’t match the code associated with the credit card), or to block transactions from certain countries entirely.
+For example, you could set your gateway filter to deny all transactions with AVS mismatches—billing addresses that don’t match the addresses on file with the credit card company.
+You could also set your gateway filters to deny all transactions with CVV mismatches—when the card verification value does not match the code associated with the credit card—or block transactions from certain countries entirely.

 Gateway filters are usually free to use and can be a decent fraud prevention tool for merchants who don’t experience much fraud.
-They’re far from a perfect solution, though.
+They’re far from a perfect solution, however.

 A high false rejection rate can cost merchants heavily in lost sales, especially since rejected customers are likely to take their future business to a competitor.
 Advisory firm Javelin Strategy and Research found that 32% of legitimate customers whose transactions were declined by a merchant’s overcautious fraud-prevention filters never shopped with that merchant again.

 “We estimate that in the U.S. alone, the value of false declines is more than thirteen times the total amount lost to actual card fraud,”